msveshnikov/allchat/README.md

 -   OpenAI GPT-3.5, GPT-4
 -   Audio Input in Gemini
 -   Video Input in Gemini
--   Custom GPTs (best to use with LlaMa-3 :)
+-   Custom GPTs (best to use with LlaMa-3)
+-   Email respond (with attachments, like PDFs, Word, etc)
 -   Memory (for Gemini & Claude) - any information about user which you agreed to persist
 -   Scheduling any action (hourly or daily) to your email
 -   YouTube video summary